AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 #### Notes

-- Users of **Fedora Linux** and its derivatives: install AdGuard Home into the `/usr/local/bin` directory.
-Otherwise, it may cause issues with SELinux and permissions.
+- Users of **Fedora Linux** and its derivatives: install AdGuard Home in the `/usr/local/bin` directory.
+Failure to do so may cause issues with SELinux and permissions.
 See [issue 765] and [issue 3281].

 - Users of **macOS 10.15 Catalina** and newer should place the AdGuard Home working directory inside the `/Applications` directory.